+The Company has not made any changes to the Articles during the year ended 31 December 2024.
 The latest version of the Articles is available on the websites of the Company and the Stock Exchange.

 I. DEED OF NON-COMPETITION